dbwebb-se/mvc/docs/work-with-git.md

 | Command | What
 |---------|------
-| `git status` | Do a healthcheck and see how you local changes reflect to the current repo and its master.
+| `git status` | Do a health check and see how you local changes reflect to the current repo and its master.
 | `git add <filename>` | Add a specific file to the repo.
 | `git add .` | Add all files in the current directory.
 | `git commit -a -m "Message"` | Commit all `-a` changes to the repo and attach a commit message `-m "Message"`.